 The Current Northern Trust Open Odds to Win

 Much like the British Open markets, the Northern Trust Open odds offer a unique opportunity for bettors.
-While the 2020 event is due to take place on August 19-23, the Vegas odds for the Nothern Trust Open odds aren’t available right now.
-However, as soon as they become available we’ll update this page.
+The 2021 Vegas odds for the Nothern Trust Open odds aren’t available.
+The odds are subject to change and were last updated on October 27, 2020: